BrainInnovation/TBVworkshop-Maastricht2026/README.md

 # Turbo-BrainVoyager Workshop - Maastricht 25-26 March 2026

 Welcome to the TBV workshop page!<br> Here you will find information about the workshop and useful links to participate in our hands-on sessions.
+The ull workshop programme can be found [here](https://brainvoyager.com/support/tbv-course/).

 We will provide the TBV Educational version for the hands-on session on site.
 If you don't have a laptop, please team up with another participant of the workshop or ask one of our colleague if there is still a laptop available.